What's the best travel story to write?

 Another advantage of writing about travel for different genres is that it prevents single subject burnout and keeps us and our writing stimulated.

-When you write travel stories about your interests you’ll offer your readers better insight and recommendations.
+When you write a travel story about your interests you’ll offer your readers better insight and recommendations.

 When you’re passionate about your topic you’ll relate to your readers far more easily and your readers will see your enthusiasm shining through.